rylincoln/developer.fulcrumapp.com/_data-events/intro.md

 ### The `event` Object

-The callback for record events is passed an event parameter with a `name`, so you can use the same callback for multiple events.
+The callback for record events is passed an event parameter with a `name` attribute, so you can use the same callback for multiple events.

 {% highlight  js %}
 {